We build the vehicle tracking system using GPS and GSM, based on the ATMega16 microcontroller.

 - Switch on the circuit and you will see LED1 glow.

-- Switch on the GPS module and wait for 10-15 minutes for initialisation.
+- Switch on the GPS module and wait for 10-15 minutes for initialization.

 - Switch on the GSM modem.

 - Dial the mobile number in the GSM modem.
 After two rings, the ringing stops automatically.
 Wait for a few seconds.
-You will get an SMS alert in your mobile.
+You will get an SMS alert on your mobile.

 - Check your SMS inbox.
 You will see the latitude and longitude data in the form of SMS text.

 - Open a standard map and locate the point on the map.
-You can also enter latitude and longitude values in a software such as on http://www.latlong.net/Show-Latitude-Longitude.html or any other suitable software.
+You can also enter latitude and longitude values in software such as http://www.latlong.net/Show-Latitude-Longitude.html or any other suitable software.